-It’s more a personal choice – some snowboarders prefer thinner, while others prefer thicker.
-My recommendation is, pick a pair that can fill in the space between your feet and the boot well.
+This is more a personal choice – some snowboarders prefer thinner, while others prefer thicker.

-If your socks are too thick and tight, the circulation of your legs may slow down and leads to cold feet and frozen toes.
+If your socks are too thick and tight, the circulation of your legs may slow down and lead to cold feet and frozen toes.

 Technology and Features

 Compression socks – specially made, tight-fitting, stretchy socks that gently squeeze your leg.
 It can help improve the blood flow to your feet to keep them warm, reduce muscle fatigue, and improve your riding performance.

 Heated socks – These socks are great for those who love the backcountry or struggle with cold toes because they are good at keeping your feet warm through the use of a battery-powered heating system.

 Most of the heated socks come with different heat settings from low to high.
 Depending on your settings, the battery life is around 2 – 20 hours.
 Just know that heated socks are much more expensive.

 Snowboard Sock FAQs